OfficeDev/office-js-docs-pr/docs/develop/develop-overview.md

 ## Common concepts

-Development concepts that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) are covered here in the **Common guidance** > **Develop** section of the documentation.
+Development concepts that apply to multiple types of Office Add-ins (i.e., Excel, Word, Outlook, etc.) are covered here in the **Office Add-ins guidance** > **Develop** section of the documentation.
 Review the information here before exploring the host-specific documentation that corresponds to the type of add-in you're building (for example, [Excel add-ins](../excel/index.md)).

 - [Host and platform availability](../overview/office-add-in-availability.md)
 - [Understanding the JavaScript API for Office](understanding-the-javascript-api-for-office.md)